SELoftus/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 96: Date: April 18, 2017
+**Today's Progress**: Not a lot of time for coding today, but did some tutorial work on CSS selectors.
+Also started an algebra review to help with algorithms.
+(High school was...a while ago.)

 ### Day 95: Date: April 17, 2017

 **Today's Progress**: Symmetric Difference algorithm @freecodecamp, CSS box model as it relates to responsive design.